ramtinms/Large-Scale-NLP/README.md

 Large-Scale-NLP
 ===============

-Large Scale Applications for Natural Language Procesing
+Large-Scale Applications for Natural Language Procesing

+Based on Spark